*daily rates in Weeze Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 What is the Airport Like?

-The airport was converted from a former RAF base in Germany and is one of Europe’s fastest growing airports with nearly three million people using it last year, an increase of nearly 50% on 2010.
+The airport was converted from a former RAF base in Germany and is one of Europe’s fastest growing airports with nearly two million people using it in 2017.
 It has undergone several upgrades since its inception and is a modern and functional airport with a single terminal building.

 What Should I do When I Arrive at Weeze?